-Which city is cheaper, Puerto Viejo or Managua?
+Which place is cheaper, Puerto Viejo or Managua?

 These are the overall average travel costs for the two destinations.